dylanlott/vedh/docs/contextlog.md

 I wrote it this way so that board states can be persisted in any interface with no changes.

-### 26 August 2020
+## 26 August 2020

 Figured out what the bugs are with the refresh of state - I think the issue has several factors.

-* The InputBoardState conversion function I wrote on the backend isn't properly converting and maintaining card properties from the input to the output.
+- The InputBoardState conversion function I wrote on the backend isn't properly converting and maintaining card properties from the input to the output.
-* The client implementation references both `boardstate` and `boardstates` at different points in the cycle.
+- The client implementation references both `boardstate` and `boardstates` at different points in the cycle.
 This is a code smell that we need to clean up the handling of the `self` component so that the separation between the `self` boardstate and the other player boardstates is clearer.
 I think this is the cause of the `ReferenceError` issues I keep having whenever an update occurs on the board.

 Fixing these two issues should give us the proper boardstate maintenance and persistence that we're looking for.

-### 15 September 2020
+## 15 September 2020

 Working on adding realtime boardstate updates to the app.

 *References*
-https://gist.github.com/gorbypark/91917cf19d1245f52e025b42508344b1 For vue apollo subscriptions https://en.wikipedia.org/wiki/Magic:_The_Gathering - Card sizes should be proportionally sized to the real life dimensions.
-Aspect ratio of "approximately 63 × 88 mm in size (2.5 by 3.5 inches)" https://css-tricks.com/scaled-proportional-blocks-with-css-and-javascript/ We can use an approach like this to maintain size and allow users to scale their size up or down and maintain their aspect ratio.
+<https://gist.github.com/gorbypark/91917cf19d1245f52e025b42508344b1> For vue apollo subscriptions
+<https://en.wikipedia.org/wiki/Magic:_The_Gathering> - Card sizes should be proportionally sized to the real life dimensions.
+Aspect ratio of "approximately 63 × 88 mm in size (2.5 by 3.5 inches)"

-*Task List*
+<https://css-tricks.com/scaled-proportional-blocks-with-css-and-javascript/> We can use an approach like this to maintain size and allow users to scale their size up or down and maintain their aspect ratio.

+Todo:

 - [*] Account for Turn Ordering and tracking in Game subscriptions.
 - [x] Write a GraphQL resolver for returning only opponent boardstates.
 Update: Instead, I'm just going to handle this at the component level by requesting them individually to be bandwidth optimized.
 - [*] Only reference players by ID and username on Games.
 - [*] Decouple BoardStates from Game model

-*Notes*
+## Notes

 One of the real benefits of GraphQL is that the client can change their appetite themselves.
 They can take in the whole massive data object or they can build more complex interactions with specific pieces of data from different areas choosing to return only what they need.

 The downside of this approach is that the long-tail amplification can be pretty bad if any part of the chain is slow.
 For queries that all run on the same cluster, this means that individually slow queries are going be harm all your graphql returns.
 For microservice architectures using GraphQL to tie services together, this is even more important as a single slow microservice could bring everything down much more.